benscabbia/Ebay.Net/README.md

 var client = new EbayClient(auth);
 ```

-Ebay.net will handle token expiration for you.
+Ebay.net will handle token expiration and renew for you.